Photo: Clive Tompsett/imagebank.sweden.se

 ‘There is a growing segment of children in Sweden who are discriminated against due to their social status’, Mattsson says.
 ‘They have a harder time to manage school, good health and quality spare time.
 There are a number of reasons for this, but one essential factor is the difficulty the parents of these children are experiencing in trying to get established in the work force.
 Considering the resources available in this country, we should be able to do better.’

-According to Save the Children Sweden’s 2012 study on child poverty (which, admittedly, has been debated), it is children born outside of Sweden, children who live in the suburbs of big cities, and children with single parents who turn up on their list.
+According to Save the Children Sweden’s 2018 report on child poverty (only in Swedish), it is predominantly children born outside of Sweden and children living with single parents who turn up on the list.
 Luckily, Sweden is well placed to confront these problems.
 Unfortunately, it seems to take time.
 But the nation’s dedication to children’s rights worldwide offers good hope for the future.

 Influence, creativity and learning